vviswanathan/MSDS6306_CaseStudy_2/README.md

-# "Understanding Top Procrastination Countries based on DP and GP Scores, and how it relates to Age, Income, Life Satisfaction, and Human Development"
+# Understanding Top Procrastination Countries based on DP and GP Scores, and how it relates to Age, Income, Life Satisfaction, and Human Development
 ---
 **Title:** *"Understanding Top Procrastination Countries based on DP and GP Scores, and how it relates to Age, Income, Life Satisfaction, and Human Development"*